inab/opeb-submission/docs/_sections/community.md

 It is responsibility of the community to provide useful information regarding these errors, so their users are able to understand the problems found.
 Communities are compelled to define a structured error format, shared by all the used dockers.

-* An __input data validation docker__: This docker will check the syntax of the submitted results from users.
-If the community allows input in more than one format, this docker image has to translate this input file to the canonical format.
-This docker is responsible of checking common issues as format is not allowed or recognized, file is corrupted or it could not be translated to the canonical format.
+* A __results data validation docker__: This docker will check the syntax of the submitted results from participants.
+If the community allows results in more than one format, this docker image has to translate these results to the canonical format.
+This docker is responsible of checking common issues as format is not allowed or recognized, some file is corrupted or it could not be translated to the canonical format.

   *It is responsibility of the community to provide useful information regarding these errors, so their users are able to understand the problems found.*

-  * Input: Original User Input.
+  * Input: Original participant results.
-  * Output: User Input in canonical format or error code and STDERR error message.
+  * Output: Participant results in canonical format or error code and STDERR error message.

-* A __query IDs extraction docker__: This docker will extract IDs from the input sent to the participants, and it is run only once per test event.
+* A __query IDs extraction docker__: This docker will extract IDs from the query sent to the participants, and it is run only once per test event.
   The output of this docker should be a file in JSON format, containing a list of objects with the next structure:

   * *Input*: Query that will be sent to participants